Joseph Riley III, Ph.D.

-Academic appointment: Assistant Professor in the Division of Public Health Service and Research of the College of Dentistry with an affiliate appointment in the Department of Clinical and Health Psychology
+Academic appointment: Professor in the Division of Public Health Service and Research of the College of Dentistry with an affiliate appointment in the Department of Clinical and Health Psychology

 My overarching research interests revolve around the study of behavioral, emotional, and cognitive responses to pain.
 The most recent focus has been on quantifying how these factors differ across social and ethnic groups and reflect behavioral differences that may be associated with oral health disparities.
 My program of research represents the convergence of several areas of pain research; the integration of models of pain as a complex multidimensional experience, models of health behavior related to pain, and oral health disparities.